danmbrown/city-of-whispers/Moves.md

 ### Transit (Environs)
 When you travel to another neighborhood:

-* If it is new to you, describe how you determine the best way to get there
+* If it is new to you or you rarely go, describe how you determine the best way to get there
 * If you need to get there unnoticed, describe how you keep a low profile
 * If you need to get there fast, describe how you avoid the hustle and bustle of the city